Skip to content

 Resolving templates

-Onegini Access resolves templates in the following order:
+Access resolves templates in the following order:

 Static resources

-• Embed the static resources in the html of the templates.
+• Embed the static resources in the HTML of the templates.
 The downside is that the client cannot cache the static resource.